dart_smb2 0.1.0 copy "dart_smb2: ^0.1.0" to clipboard

 1.1 Sync Client

 The core layer.
-All operations are blocking — run it in an isolate to avoid blocking the UI thread.
+All operations are synchronous (they wait for the result before returning), so run it in a background isolate to keep your app responsive.
 The bundled native library loads automatically on every supported platform — no path configuration required.

 final client = Smb2Client.open();